cruising-altitude/SimpleModern/README.md

 # SimpleModern Starter Kit (SMSK)

-SimpleModern-Tablet is a barebone canvas Power App in the tablet form factor, designed to serve as a highly reusable starting point that minimises the ad-hoc nature of user-interface construction overheads.
+SimpleModern-Tablet is a barebone canvas Power App in the tablet/web form factor, designed to serve as a highly reusable starting point that minimises the ad-hoc nature of user-interface construction overheads.

 For context, read [this article](https://jkflipflop.medium.com/2a474ffefb11) then [this article](https://jkflipflop.medium.com/05b15ac5c225).